 Why did I receive an alert that says my power is out, but I never lost power?

-We use several factors to determine which customers are affected by a power outage, including reported outages by customers.
+We use several factors to determine which customers are affected by a power outage, including information from smart meters and reported outages by customers.
 Sometimes we may predict that a nearby outage caused you to lose power when it really didn’t.

 Why did the time change for when you estimate power will be restored?

 When a power outage occurs, we estimate when power will be restored using the best information we have at the time.
 As we gather more information about the cause of an outage, or the repairs that are needed to safely restore power, we may update the estimated time power will be restored.
 You will receive an alert with the new time estimate, as well as confirmation when your power has been restored.

 I received an alert that my power is out, but there is no time estimate for when power will be restored.
 Why?

 Sometimes severe weather can cause extensive damage and widespread outages.
 In these cases, damage assessment is more complex.
 Severe weather may linger and, of course, securing public safety is the first priority and providing an estimated time when power will be restored may take a bit more time.
 We will send updates with an estimated restoration time.

 What should I do if I receive a NYSEG Alert saying my power had been restored, but my lights are not on?

 Please check the circuit breaker at your property.
 If resetting circuit breakers does not restore power, please report your outage online or by calling 1.800.572.1131.
 There may be additional damage at your location that caused the outage.